 Explore KAUST’s exhibition highlighting the ecological and cultural significance of coral reefs.
 Engage with interactive displays and workshops that showcase KAUST’s pioneering coral reef conservation efforts.

-Join leading KAUST marine scientists Prof. Francesca Benzoni, Prof. Raquel Peixoto, and Prof. David Suggett in a dynamic discussion, facilitated by Prof. Michael Berumen, on coral conservation and how we can protect these vital ecosystems.
+Join leading KAUST marine scientists Prof. Francesca Benzoni, Prof. Raquel Peixoto, Prof. Michael Berumen, Michelle Havlik, M.Sc. and Prof. David Suggett in a dynamic discussion, facilitated by Prof. Michael Berumen, on coral conservation and how we can protect these vital ecosystems.

 Plants of the Quran